Texas attorney general's name appears in SEC probe of tech firm

-AUSTIN, Texas, July 8 (Reuters) - The name of Texas Attorney General Ken Paxton, facing a grand jury probe in the state for suspected securities fraud, appears in a federal court document as a major investor in a Dallas-area firm in a U.S. Securities and Exchange Commission investigation.
+AUSTIN, Texas (Reuters) - The name of Texas Attorney General Ken Paxton, facing a grand jury probe in the state for suspected securities fraud, appears in a federal court document as a major investor in a Dallas-area firm in a U.S. Securities and Exchange Commission investigation.

 Court documents in the federal investigation of the technology firm called Servergy do not make any allegations of misconduct by Paxton or draw links to the investigation into securities fraud in Texas.